Frederick Christian, Margrave of Brandenburg-Bayreuth: Marriage and issue

-Christiane, Frederick Christian and Victoria Charlotte's only surviving daughter, died four days after giving birth to a daughter, who only survived her mother by nine days.
-This tragedy led to the complete breakdown of the couple's marriage, which never recovered from the loss.

-Seven years later and shortly after Frederick Christian inherited the margraviate of Bayreuth (1764), he and Victoria Charlotte were divorced.
+One year after Frederick Christian inherited the margraviate of Bayreuth (1764), he and Victoria Charlotte were divorced, they were already separated since 1739 due to Frederick Christian's jealousy.
 Victoria Charlotte returned to her homeland, where she died in 1792, twenty-three years after her former husband.
 Neither of them remarried.

 Without male issue, Frederick Christian became the last member of the Younger line of Brandenburg-Bayreuth, which had ruled this principality since 1603.
 On his death, Bayreuth was inherited by his distant kinsman, Charles Alexander, Margrave of Brandenburg-Ansbach.